tspinoy/thesis-guideamaps/README.md

 ### `npm start`

-Or if you use yarn:

-### `yarn start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Code structure

-## Cluster
+## ZoomableTree

 The layout of the nodes in the tree is adapted in such a way to have a radial layout.
 The cluster renders all nodes and links needed by the structure.<br>
 Most important to know is that the **global state** of the application is maintained here.
-Whenever a use wants to change something (data, content, background color, ...) about a particular node, a function in Cluster will be called to update the state.
+Whenever a user wants to change something (data, content, background color, ...) about a particular node, a function in ZoomableTree will be called to update the state.
 In this way, we try to have a consistent state, because all traffic about updates passes at the same point.
 We never update the state at another place in the application.

 ## Node

-As already said, the Cluster class renders all nodes.
+As already said, the ZoomableTree class renders all nodes.
 Each rendered node is an instance of the Node class.
-Cluster passes important information to the node:
+ZoomableTree passes important information to the node:

 - node data (title, content, background-color, child nodes, ...)